Welcome to Writing in the Sciences (WITS)

 The modules can be completed in any order.
 We recommend that writers choose a module, start with the first section, and complete the associated worksheets and reflection activities along the way.
 These worksheets and activities provide writers with opportunities to develop new skills, practice techniques, and apply strategies discussed in the modules to their own scientific writing.

-The Writing in the Sciences (WITS) Youtube channel hosts all the video content for this website, plus includes links to related resources.
+The Writing in the Sciences (WITS) Youtube channel hosts all the video content for this website.

 About this Site